tlively/feature-detection/proposals/feature-detection/Overview.md

 There are two parts to this design.
 First, the binary format is extended to allow many section types to appear multiple times.
 Second, a new type of conditional section is introduced that can wrap any other section except itself.
-During validation, the contents of conditional sections are considered only if the feature set provided by the hosts satisfies a predicate encoded in the conditional section.
+During binary decoding, the contents of conditional sections are decoded into a section only if the feature set provided by the hosts satisfies a predicate encoded in the conditional section.
+Otherwise the conditional section is skipped entirely during decoding.
 Together, these two extensions provide a mechanism for providing alternate module contents for different feature sets while minimizing duplication of common contents.

 The following sections currently contain vectors, so the binary format is extended to allow these sections to appear multiple times, with their vector